sherman5/wiimake/README.rst

   interpreting 0x801a633c as a memory address 0x7c7f1b78

 If you want the game to run as normal you should provide the same value read from the original disc.
-However, you can also choose to ignore the original instruction be replacing it with a :code:`nop` (60000000).
+However, you can also choose to ignore the original instruction by replacing it with a :code:`nop` (60000000).
 This will effectively make your function overwrite whatever instruction was originally at that address.

 Before the code branches to an entry point, all the registers are preserved on the stack.
 Thus, these functions can take input from the game registers, but any return values will be discarded when the registers are restored.
 If you are unfamiliar with registers and how they are used to pass values to a function, it is always safe to have all entry points have a signature like :code:`void foo()`.